jhe274/Faraday_DAQ/README.md

 ### 🔬 **TOPTICA DLC Pro Tunable Diode Laser**
 - **Full integration** with the TOPTICA SDK.
-- Supports **wide-scan control, triggering, and real-time data acquisition**.
+- Supports **wide-scan control, triggering, and post measurement data acquisition**.

 ### 🏷 **National Instruments cDAQ-9172**
 - Used for **synchronized triggering** of all devices.